Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

     "error": {
         "code": "payment_intent_unexpected_state",
         "doc_url": "https://stripe.com/docs/error-codes/payment-intent-unexpected-state",
-        "message": "You cannot confirm this PaymentIntent because it has already succeeded after being previously confirmed.", "payment_intent": {
+        "message": "You cannot cancel this PaymentIntent because it has a status of succeeded.
+Only a PaymentIntent with one of the following statuses may be canceled: requires_payment_method, requires_capture, requires_reauthorization, requires_confirmation, requires_action, processing.", "payment_intent": {
             "id": "pi_3TLYfPILrYoCRvlE0lj6Xh53",
             "object": "payment_intent",